ulosino/ulosino/README.md

 ## Feature Overview

-- Learn and discover in **speed and style**, optimised for both desktop and mobile
+- Browse with **athletic speed**, on the Edge anywhere
-- Browse at night with responsive **dark mode**
+- And **browse in style** with responsive dark mode
-- Take ULOSINO anywhere, even off-the-grid, with **offline compatibility**
+- Go anywhere, even off-the-grid, with **automatic offline**
-- **Search by name, platform, desktop, and more**, efficiently and quickly
+- **Take a search from 10 metadata options**, efficiently and quickly
 - **Make a donation** with ULOSINO Tempo donation options
+- Open the joy from a flow that's made around you with **persistent Preferences**
 - Community contributions, bringing **up-and-coming operating systems** on the same playing field

 ## How It Works

 1. Database Content is edited, in the easy-to-use Markdown format, as a part of a commit, and;
-2. Then the Database Content is processed by the Source Code and deployed using GitHub Actions and the Vercel platform to visitors across the world.
+2. Then the Database Content is processed by the Source Code and deployed on the Edge, powered by Vercel.

 ## Why?